glpi-project/glpi/apirest.md

 By default, you can use <http://path/to/glpi/apirest.php> without any additional configuration.

-You'll find below some examples to configure your web server to redirect your <http://.../glpi/api/> url to the apirest.php file.
+You'll find below some examples to configure your web server to redirect your <http://.../glpi/api/> URL to the apirest.php file.

 ### Apache Httpd

-We provide in root .htaccess of GLPI an example to enable API url rewriting.
+We provide in root .htaccess of GLPI an example to enable API URL rewriting.

 You need to uncomment (removing #) theses lines: